HFF-Git/LcsNodes-Book/Book-Text.md

 ### *Analog Engines*

-The messages defined for the DCC locomotive session management are also used for the analog engines.
+The messages defined for the DCC locomotive session management as outlined above are also used for the analog engines.
 An analog engine will just like its digital counterpart have an allocated locomotive session and the speed/dir command is supported.
 All other commands will of course not be applicable.
 The speed/dir command will be sent out on the bus and whoever is in control of the track section where the analog engine is supposed to be, will manage that locomotive.
 In the following chapters we will answer the question of how exactly multiple analog engines can run on a layout.

 ### Summary